 Many people settled their very first crypto purchase on the second biggest coin, Ethereum, and find themselves losing money when transferring the asset between platforms or wallets.
 Some may get confused or even frustrated since nowadays the commercial banks and financial institutions charge little to no fees for transferring assets among accounts.
 Why do crypto transfers cost and where does the money go?
 People may have that question in mind before they get to know the essential elements of the Ethereum network – gas.

 Gas to Ethereum refers to the unit that measures the amount of computational effort required to execute specific operations on the Ethereum network.
 While transaction fees for Bitcoin are voluntary, gas is mandatory for Ethereum network to operate.

 The logic behind gas is that each Ethereum transaction requires computational resources to execute.
 This is inherent to the proof-of-work consensus mechanism, which is used by the Ethereum network.
-To compensate the miners who provide the computational resources, a fee is required to conduct a transaction.
+To compensate the validators who stake their Ether and secure the network, a fee is required to conduct a transaction.
 Gas is the fuel to the Ethereum network, in the same way that a car needs gasoline to run.
-And gas fees are basically transaction fees that users pay to miners on Ethereum to have their transactions included in the block.
+And gas fees are basically transaction fees that users pay to validators on Ethereum to have their transactions included in the block.

 Gas fees are paid in Ethereum’s native currency, Ether (ETH).
 Gas prices are denominated in gwei, and each gwei is equal to 0.000000001 (10-9) ETH.
 So instead of saying the gas costs 0.000000001 ETH, we can just say the gas fee is 1 gwei.
 The word “gwei” means “giga-wei”, while wei is the smallest unit of ETH and one wei equals 10-18 ETH.
 Below is a table of the denominations of ETH.
 In reality, ETH and gwei are the denominations people encounter the most while other denominations are rarely seen on most occasions.